gerardocipriano/VisiTrack-VisitorManagement/README.md

 The project ends when all the mandatory features are implemented and tested, and the system is ready for deployment.
 Optional features may be added based on the specific needs of the facility and feedback from users.

 Built with ASP.NET Core, Entity Framework, MVC, Vue, and SignalR, VisiTrack is designed to be robust, efficient, and user-friendly, providing a reliable solution for visitor management.
+It uses a in-memory DB wich will be changed to mysql in future releases.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>